uit-cosmo/xblobs/README.md

 the following blob parameters are implemented:
 - `t_init`: time when blob is detected
 - `lifetime`: lifetime of blob
-- `com`: center of mass over time
+- `com`: center of mass, over time
-- `velocity`: absolute blob velocity over time
+- `velocity`: absolute velocity of centre of mass of blob, over time
-- `velocity_x`: radial blob velocity over time
+- `velocity_x`: radial velocity of centre of mass of blob, over time
-- `velocity_y`: poloidal blob velocity over time
+- `velocity_y`: poloidal velocity of centre of mass of blob, over time
-- `amplitude`: blob amplitude over time
+- `amplitude`: maximum of the signal within the blob above background, over time
-- `max_amplitude`: max amplitude of blob
+- `max_amplitude`: maximum of the signal within the blob above background
-- `mass`: blob mass over time
+- `mass`: integral of signal in area where background is exceeded, over time
 - `average_mass`: average blob mass
-- `size`: blob size over time
+- `size`: integral of area above background, over time

 other blob parameters are straightforward to implement